 6. Effluent and waste

-The main tasks of the Board of Directors are to determine the company’s general policy, approve the strategy and supervise the activities.
-The Board of Directors is the company’s supreme decision-making body in all matters, other than those in respect of which decision-making powers are reserved to the General Meeting of Shareholders by law or the articles of association.
-The Board of Directors currently has fifteen members.
-Their professional profiles cover different areas of expertise, such as law, business, industrial operations, banking & investment banking, marketing & sales, technology & engineering, HR and consultancy.
-One third of the Board members are female, in line with current regulations on diversity.
+The main tasks of the Board of Directors are to determine the Group's strategy and general policy, and to monitor Bekaert's operations.
+The Board of Directors is the company’s prime decision-making body with the exception of matters reserved by law or by the articles of association to the General Meeting of Shareholders.
+The Board of Directors currently has 13 members.
+Their professional profiles cover different areas of expertise, such as law, business, industrial operations, finance & investment banking, HR and consultancy.
+38% of the Board members are female, exceeding the requirements of current regulations on diversity.

 (GRI 102-18 + GRI 103-2 + GRI 103-3)